 You also don’t want to come to depend too heavily on your mentor – and the mentor is never to take advantage of the arrangement.
 If for instance, they start asking you to do their work for them, run for the nearest exit.

 Don’t be afraid to go through a couple of people before you find the mentor who’s right for you.
 They could soon become one of the best resources for your small business.

 In the area of all things tax and financial … well, we’d love to play this role for you.
 If we haven’t (yet) discussed exactly what that could and should look like, get on our calendar.
 We have options.

-But a good Daytona Beach business owner has more than one advisor and mentor.
+But a good Central Florida business owner has more than one advisor and mentor.
 I’m happy to make other recommendations if you want them and be a guide where I can be.

 Always in your corner,